tenzir/threatbus/tests/utils/misp-ioc-sender/README.md

 - Create the Event if it doesn't exist.
 - Check the Attributes of the Event and either create a new Attribute or toggle the `'to_ids'` flag if the Attribute already exists.
+- If configured, additionally report a sighting for the attribute.

 Attributes created by this script always have the `"DOMAIN"` type.
 Attribute values contain the current day of the year and are always formatted like this: